-Admission of children below compulsory school age deferred entry to school fourth birthday on or between 1st September 2022 and 31st August 2023).
+Admission of children below compulsory school age deferred entry to school

+Children normally start full-time school at the beginning of the autumn term after they are four (e.g. they would join the reception class at the beginning of the 2024 autumn term, when they had their fourth birthday on or between 1st September 2023 and 31st August 2024).
 Parents can defer the date their child is admitted to the school until later in the school year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which the application was made.
 Parents can also take up a part-time place until later in the school year but not beyond the point at which they reach compulsory school age.